angelobms/currency-converter-api/README.md

 Currency conversion system API.
 [CurrencyConverterAPI]

-The conversion application was implemented as a challenge for the company Jaya.Tech [jaya.tech].
 It is possible from the application to obtain the currency conversion using conversion rates obtained obtained from https://api.exchangeratesapi.io.

 ## Features